Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 The water filtered through this system goes through 6 different stages.

-It first goes through the 3 prefilters which include a PP sediment filter, carbon KDF (GAC) filter, and a carbon block (CTO) filter.
+It first goes through three prefilters—a PP sediment filter, a carbon KDF (GAC) filter, and a carbon block (CTO) filter.
 These filters remove large contaminants and protect the RO membrane from chemicals like chlorine and chloramines.

-Next, the water goes through the reverse osmosis (RO) filter that removes contaminants down to 0.0001 microns.
+Next, the water passes through the reverse osmosis (RO) filter, which removes contaminants down to 0.0001 microns.

-And lastly, it goes through an alkaline remineralization filter which restores alkaline balance.
+Lastly, it goes through an alkaline remineralization filter, which restores the alkaline balance.

-Even though this system remineralizes the water I still like to add my own minerals back in as well.
-I use the Fulvic Humic Mineral Blend from Inner Vitality and I also use these trace mineral drops.
+Although this system remineralizes the water, I still like to add my own minerals back in as well.
+I use the Fulvic Humic Mineral Blend from Inner Vitality, and I also use these trace mineral drops.

-If you are on well water you have the option to purchase their 7 stage system which includes a UV light filter to destroy pathogens.
+If you are on well water, you can purchase their 7-stage system, which includes a UV light filter to destroy pathogens.

 Overall Cost of Under Sink Reverse Osmosis Drinking Water Filter System